Parts

 Length: 36

-Map to line item fields for dynamic sizing:
+Map to line item fields or product attributes for dynamic sizing:

 Width: width (from line item)